Safest Teeth Whiteners

 Night aligners (unsafe option) | Yes | No |

-Byte is an at-home aligner company known for its affordable cost ($1,999 for the All-Day Aligners) and fast treatment times.
-At 3 to 4 months on average, Byte’s treatment time is among the quickest of any aligner brand.
+Byte is an at-home aligner company known for its affordable cost and fast treatment times.
+It All-Day Aligners cost $1,999 and at the average treatment time lasts 3 to 4 months, making it among the quickest of any aligner brand.

 Read our review of the Hyperbyte.